kkyz13/blockAvoid/README.md

 - Spacebar starts the game so you don't have to use your mouse
 - Lane selection can be quickly changed by using the Q, W or E keys.
 - You can clear the highscore by clicking on it, then clicking on the confirmation box that appears
+- There is 1 easter egg somewhere on the page

 ## Next Steps